jhackett1/parcel-ssr-starter-kit/readme.md

 5. Better solution than `npm run dev:server`?
 A proxy with the parcel API perhaps
 6. One-click deploys to Heroku and Netlify
 7. Jest support
+8. If after all this, it's a good idea, swap parcel out for webpack